INDEX MATCH Formula with Multiple Criteria in Different Sheet

 How to Apply INDEX MATCH Formula with Multiple Criteria for Date Range

-Suppose we want to see the price of an Ice Cream on 02-10-22 (month-day-year).
-If the given date falls within the offered period of time, we’ll have the price extracted in any blank cell.
-So, without further delay, let’s see how to use INDEX MATCH with multiple criteria for date range.
+We want to see the price of an Ice Cream on 02-10-22 (month-day-year).
+If the given date falls within the specified period, we’ll extract the price into a blank cell.

-• Firstly, build an output range in the D19:D21 range.
-Here, we opt to find it for 3 products.
-You can customize it according to your needs.
+• Build an output range in cells D19:D21.
+We want to find the price for 3 products, but you can customize it according to your needs.

-• Secondarily, go to cell D19 and enter the following array formula.
+• In cell D19, enter the following array formula:

 =INDEX($E$5:$E$16,MATCH(1,(($B$5:$B$16=B19)*($D$5:$D$16>=C19)*($C$5:$C$16<=C19)),0))

-We can see a #N/A error in cell D21 because the date in cell C21 doesn’t lie within the described period in the dataset.
+A #N/A error is returned in cell D21 because the date in cell C21 doesn’t lie within the described period in the dataset.

-• Firstly, create a worksheet like Method 1.
+• Create a worksheet like in Method 1.

 =FILTER(Dataset!$D$5:$D$15,(Dataset!$B$5:$B$15=Alternative!B5)*(Dataset!$C$5:$C$15=Alternative!C5))